 9.4 Reporting

 Quarterly project reports to OFES will be prepared by the NCSX Federal Project Director.
 All monthly PCS status will be provided to the NCSX Federal Project Director.
-Additionally, DOE-PSO participation in monthly meetings as well as design reviews will be encouraged.
+The data should include, but not limited to, the following: